Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Refrigeration by second type modified Otto cycle

-i.e. $W_{ex}(\xi_{c})=0$, thus $W_{in}=-W_{ex}(\xi_{c})$ (note that $\xi_{c}<1$).
-The last relation explicitly shows that the required work for the refrigeration is only supplied by the measurement-induced quantum engine.
-So the second type of the modified Otto cycle presents an autonomous refrigerator whose required work for the refrigeration is provided only by the measurement-induced quantum engine in the cycle.
-Trivially, for $\xi_{c}<\xi\le1$, the measurement-based quantum engine not only provides the required work for the refrigerator but also can gives the work $W_{ex}(\xi)<0$ into another work source.
+The last relation explicitly shows that the required work for the refrigeration is only supplied by the measurement-induced engine.
+So it is natural to conclude that the second type modified Otto cycle presents an autonomous refrigerator whose required work for the refrigeration is provided only by the measurement-induced engine which acts simultaneously along the modified cycle.
+Trivially, for $\xi_{c}<\xi\le1$, the measurement-induced engine not only provides the required work for the refrigerator but also can gives the work $W_{ex}(\xi)<0$ into another work source.

-There are also other types of modification through entering the measurement based-stroke into the familiar Otto cycle other than the cases discussed previously.
-In fact, these modifications are not effective because they do not lead to any remarkable improvement on the outputs of obtained cycles in comparison to Known Otto cycle.
+There are also other types of modification through participating the measurement based-stroke into the familiar Otto cycle other than the cases discussed previously.
+In fact, these modifications are not effective because they do not lead to any new advantages as well as remarkable improvement on the outputs of obtained cycles in comparison to the familiar Otto cycle.